chimera-linux/cports/Packaging.md

 some files may overlap and you may need to ensure some subpackages "steal" their files first.

+Any list entries that start with a question mark, e.g. `"?usr/foo"`, are optional (i.e. that path may be missing).
+This is useful for programatically generated subpackages (when multiple subpackages are generated from some kind of input list and they share the general layout but not the exact contents).

 The `self` argument here is the subpackage handle.

 If better control over the files is needed, you can also return a function